awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 ```
 1. aws rds describe-db-instances
 ```
 Search for `Endpoint` in the output to find the DNS name and port number for your DB instance\.
 The `Address` line in the output contains the DNS name\.
-The following is an example of the JSON endpoint output:
+The following is an example of the JSON endpoint output\.

 ```
 "Endpoint": {